 Watch this video to better understand the film and why we selected it for the festival.

 CLICK TO EXPLORE THE FILM'S THEMES

-In the film, George talks about daydreaming and fantasizing about music and the arts to make him happy.
+In the film, Jordan talks about daydreaming and fantasizing about music and the arts to make him happy.
 What do you daydream or fantasize about to make you happy?
 Sketch or draw on paper one of these fantasies and allow yourself to live within this world for a moment.
 Reflect on what it is that makes this fantasy so appealing to you.
 Are there aspects of the fantasy that you can make real?

 Meet the Filmmaker